House of Tolerance: Release

 The film had its world premiere at the 2011 Cannes Film Festival in the Competition section on 16 May 2011.
 It was the fourth time a film by Bonello was screened at the festival, and the second time in the main competition, following Tiresia (2003).
 It was released in France by Haut et Court on 21 September 2011.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 83% based on 29 reviews, and an average rating of 7.2/10.
-On Metacritic, which assigns a normalized rating, the film has a score 75 out of 100, based on 9 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a normalized rating, the film has a score 75 out of 100, based on nine critics, indicating "generally favorable reviews".

-Phil Coldiron of Slant Magazine gave the film 4 out of 4 stars, writing, "Not many films have ever approached the possibilities afforded by the slippery subjectivity of cinematic time so directly, or with such intelligence."
-Roger Ebert gave the film 3.5 out of 4 stars, describing it as "a morose elegy to the decline of a luxurious Parisian bordello, circa 1900, a closed world in which prostitutes and their clients glide like sleepwalkers through the motions of sex."
+Phil Coldiron of Slant gave the film four out of four stars, writing: "Not many films have ever approached the possibilities afforded by the slippery subjectivity of cinematic time so directly, or with such intelligence."
+Roger Ebert gave the film 3.5 out of four stars, describing it as "a morose elegy to the decline of a luxurious Parisian bordello, circa 1900, a closed world in which prostitutes and their clients glide like sleepwalkers through the motions of sex."